cybre/budgie-haste-applet/README.md

 sudo make install
 ```
 #### Solus
-You can install haste-applet from the Software Centre or via the command line:
+You can install budgie-haste-applet from the Software Centre or via the command line:
 ```
-sudo eopkg it haste-applet
+sudo eopkg it budgie-haste-applet
 ```

 #### Arch Linux